Barça

 No hay anuncios

-The most impatient were already waiting for the expedition at five in the afternoon, a magnificent time to start the champions' parade.
+The most impatient were already waiting for the procession at five in the afternoon, a magnificent time to start the champions' parade.
 A day tinged with blaugrana.
 Transversal, where everyone has a place.
 From small to large.
-There is a fearful crowd and congestion in the center.
-Moving by private vehicle is impossible and some –perhaps lovers of other colors– let out protests.
+There is a terrifying crowd and congestion in the center.
+Moving with a private vehicle is impossible, and some – perhaps lovers of other colors – let out curses of protest.
 They are a minority.

-The parade is long and everyone wants to be well positioned.
+The parade is long and everyone wants to be well-positioned.
 The entrances to the metro and trains don't tire of spitting out fans.
-Suddenly, beach balls appear and people pass them around while they wait for their idols to arrive, shouting ""Vinícius, beach ball"".
-Others dress up with a cone on their heads.
-A couple of percussionists set the rhythm for the songs playing at Camp Nou, which are already part of popular culture.
+Suddenly beach balls appear, and people pass them around while they wait for their idols to arrive, shouting ""Vinícius, beach ball"".
+Others disguise themselves with a cone on their heads.
+A couple of percussionists set the rhythm for the songs that play at Camp Nou and are now part of popular culture.

 Cargando